Frequently Asked Questions

 - Cell culture:

 Before seeding cells, remove the excess coating solution.
 No washing is required.
-Add the cell suspension directly to the Biolaminin-coated surface. - Storage of coated plates:
+Add the cell suspension directly to the Biolaminin-coated surface.
+For general PSC culture guidelines, see Instructions IN-003. - Storage of coated plates:

 If not used immediately, store coated plates and any remaining diluted coating solution at +2°C to +8°C for up to 4 weeks.